 were influenced by the ability of their own services to provide effective rehabilitation in the community.
 Prior to admission most clients strongly valued the help they received, but some had distressing experiences as they perceived their agency workers to be unhelpful or, on occasions, obstructive to them going into rehabilitation.

 Assessments for RR have improved, with established criteria including: desire for abstinence, failed attempts to stop or control drug or alcohol use, lack of local support, unsafe to detox in the community, and risk assessment.
 Further mention was made of clients’ need for safety, motivation, clients perhaps needing to relocate away from home, and that RR was a long-term option.
 Some concerns were expressed about staff assessment skills, possibly resulting in inappropriate referrals or needs for IPD/RR being overlooked.

-Good quality care coordination appeared essential to maximise RR/Detox effectiveness.
+Good quality care coordination appeared essential to maximise RR/Substance misuse detox effectiveness.
 Care assessment, planning, coordination and management have all improved in recent years.
 Arrangements for aftercare need to be considered before admission, taking a comprehensive holistic approach to client needs, including childcare, housing, training and

 education, employment, family and relationship concerns.
 This implies skilled keyworking and effective inter-agency collaboration.
 Understanding, commitment and continuity on the part of key workers seemed essential for clients and may affect retention in treatment and outcomes.
 Concern was expressed about the variability of keyworker/ care coordinator involvement.
 Rural isolation was viewed as making readjustment and access to services more difficult.